What Is DERMS? Definition, History, Use Cases, and Future Outlook

 - Microgrid Management: Oversees localized energy systems capable of operating autonomously or in coordination with the main grid.

-DERMS platforms are increasingly differentiated by the types of customers they serve.
+Platforms are increasingly differentiated by the types of customers they serve.
 Common customers include utilities managing grid-scale assets, and developers, aggregators, or cooperatives managing customer-owned DER portfolios.
-DERMS are commonly categorized into the following types:
+Commonly categorized into the following types:

 - Edge DERMS: Manages large numbers of behind-the-meter (BTM) DERs (such as batteries, thermostats, and EVs) across multiple device manufacturers.